ripple/opensource.ripple.com/docs/xls-70d-credentials/reference/index.md

 Modifications to an existing transaction type:

-- [DepositPreauth transaction](./depositpreauth-transaction.md) - Authorizes deposits to your account; modified to allow credential-based authorization.
+- [DepositPreauth transaction](./depositpreauth-transaction.md) - Authorizes deposits to your account.
+Modified to allow credential-based authorization.

 A new field for several existing transaction types: